freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 10. `cp` Command
 Copy file from source to destination preserving same mode.

+11. `systemctl` Command

+Is a command which allows operators to work with the Linux system services.
+The standard use of the command is "systemctl <OPTION> <SERVICE-NAME>" by providing an OPTION (e.g. start, stop, status) and than providing a specific Service Name to act on.
+You can use the command to get a general status of your Linux services (e.g systemctl status).
+Note that you will either need Administrator access or use SUDO to elevate your rights to run the command successfully.

 Here are the list of commands frequently used by adiminstrator.
 This is not a complete but it’s a compact list of commands to refer when needed.